kubernetes-sigs/cluster-api-provider-packet/docs/BUILD.md

 1. generate Packet infrastructure provider in a managerless mode
 1. deploy the Packet infrastructure provider to the management cluster
 1. run the binary locally against your cluster
+1. create a cluster

-### Deploy a cluster
+### Deploy a Management Cluster

-Now you need to deploy the management cluster.
 If you are reading this document, it is assumed you know how to deploy a kubernetes cluster.
 Any compliant cluster will work, including [official kubernetes](https://kubernetes.io), [k3s](https://k3s.io), [kind](https://github.com/kubernetes-sigs/kind) and [k3d](https://github.com/rancher/k3d).

 Once you have your cluster, ensure your `KUBECONFIG` environment variable is set correctly.

-### Build it
+### Build the Manager

 To build the binary, you need to: